Swiss museum revisits demand for Nazi-era art return after 2008 denial

-ZURICH (Reuters) - Switzerland is again at the center of a dispute over a Nazi-era art trove as the Basel Art Museum reconsiders demands it return a Jewish art historian’s collection to descendants.
+ZURICH, Jan 15 (Reuters) - Switzerland is again at the centre of a dispute over a Nazi-era art trove as the Basel Art Museum reconsiders demands it return a Jewish art historian’s collection to descendants.

 It rejected their restitution bid in 2008.